-011 the successful completion of the course, student will be dole to.
-1 Understand the basic concepts of Relational Data Model, Entity- K1-K2 Relationship Model and process of Normalization 2 Understand and construct database using Structured Query Language K1-K3 (SQL) in Oracle9i environment.
+0.11 the succession completes of the course, success, will be used you 1 Understand the basic concepts of Relational Data Model, Entity- K1-K2 Relationship Model and process of Normalization 2 Understand and construct database using Structured Query Language K1-K3 (SQL) in Oracle9i environment.
 3 Learn basics of PL/SQL and develop programs using Cursors, K1-K4 Exceptions, Procedures and Functions.
 4 Understand and use built-in functions and enhance the knowledge of K1-K3 handling multiple tables 5 Attain a good practical skill of managing and retrieving of data using K2-K4 Data Manipulation Language (DML)